rawii22/FreeCellGodot/README.md

 ## Features
 - **Right clicking on a card** will automatically move it to another location.
 It will attempt to move to another location in this order: foundation, occupied columns, open columns, free cells.
 If none of these locations are available, it will not move.
 - By **right clicking anywhere on the table**, the game will look for any card that can be moved to the foundation and, if possible, move it to the foundation automatically.
 - **Numbered Deals**: By opening the menu, you can specify the desired deal number in the "New Game" button.
-Hit enter or click on the button after typing in the number (0-999999999) and the respective deal will be drawn.
+Hit enter or click on the button after typing in the number (0-9999999) and the respective deal will be drawn.
+You can also click on the little "?" button to have a random number selected for you.
-	- The limit for an integer in Godot is -9223372036854775808 to 9223372036854775807.
-I chose 999999999 arbitrarily, but partially because it looked pretty and it fit in the text box.
+	- The limit for an integer in Godot is -9223372036854775808 to 9223372036854775807 (signed 64 bits).
+I chose 9999999 arbitrarily, but partially because it looked pretty and it fit in the text box.
 - **Touch Screen Compatible**: This game should work on touch screen devices.
 When a card is tapped, it will do the same thing as a right-click.
 Dragging works the same as dragging with the mouse.
 Buttons are visible on the screen to make Undo, Redo, and Replay easy to access.

 ## Shortcuts